Headright: Eligibility

 Individuals who could afford to do so would accumulate headrights by providing funds for poor individuals to travel to Virginia.
 During the 17th century, the cost of transport from England to the colonies was about six pounds per person.
 This system led to the development of indentured servitude where poor individuals would become workers for a specified number of years and provide labor in order to repay the landowners who had sponsored their transportation to the colonies.
 The claimants to headrights could receive grants for men, women and children since anyone could become an indentured servant.
 Early documentation from the Virginia Company seems to suggest that a landowner could receive a headright even if the indentured servant whose trip they sponsored did not make it to Virginia alive.
 Even after the Virginia Company was dissolved on May 24, 1624, the Privy Council ordered for patents for headrights to still be issued.

 Slavery and the headright system

-Plantation owners benefited from the headright system by buying imported slaves from Africa.
 This, along with the increase in the amount of money required to bring (European) indentured servants to the colonies, contributed to the shift towards slavery in the colonies.
 Until 1699, an enslaved person was worth a headright of fifty acres.
 According to records, in the 1670s over 400 enslaved people were used as headrights in Virginia.
 This number increased in the 1680s and 1690s.
 Many families grew in power in the colonies by receiving large tracts of land when they imported slaves.
-For example, George Menefie purchased sixty slaves, and received a total of 3,000 acres (12.1 km^{2}) in 1638.
+For example, George Menefie transported twenty-three slaves as part of a patent for 3,000 acres (12.1 km^{2}) in 1638.
 In 1699, it was decided that headrights would only be granted to free citizens and that transporting indentured laborers or slaves would no longer a guarantor of land.